 Things to note if you go to Saona

 - Book the trip when you’re there so you can plan it around the weather

 - Sneak some supplies out of the breakfast buffet for the coach journey

 - Also take some bottled water from your hotel room

 - Take a book or music for the coach trips

-- Take sun cream for your sun cream because the UV rays don’t play out there
+- Take sun cream because the UV rays are really strong out there

 - Take your camera and a GoPro if you have one because you’ll want to capture it all